intel/neural-compressor/docs/source/fp8.md

 ## Get Start with FP8 Quantization

-Comparing with int8 quantization, only one parameter: precision(fp8_e5m2/fp8_e4m3/fp8_e3m4) is added.
+Comparing with the INT8 quantization, only one parameter: precision(fp8_e5m2/fp8_e4m3/fp8_e3m4) is added.

-BTW, for models with BatchNorm, it is recommanded to calibrate its statistics in train mode with fp8 data type before quantization.
+Also, for models with BatchNorm, it is recommanded to calibrate its statistics in train mode with FP8 data type before quantization.

 ### Old API Configuration for Intel Neural Compressor 1.x